 Who needs the Boater Education Card?

-New Hampshire accepts the following certificates or licenses in lieu of the New Hampshire boating education certificate:
+New Hampshire accepts the following certificates or licenses in lieu of the New Hampshire Safe Boating Certificate.

-- A boating certificate issued by the US Power Squadron.
+- A boating certificate issued by the U.S. Power Squadrons.

 You Must Carry the Card

-Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.
+Vessel operators who are required to have the New Hampshire Boater Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.
 Not carrying your New Hampshire Boater Card when it is required can result in a fine.

 I do not have a driver’s license.
-Can I still get the New Hampshire Boater Education Card?
+Can I still get the New Hampshire Boater Education Certificate?